 This gemstone is the birthstone of November.
-And to be honest, that fact was a long time the only certainty we had when we talk about the gemstone topaz.
-It is such a confusing gemstone, that in history people never know what the topaz really was.
+And to be honest, that fact was a long time the only certainty we had when we talked about the gemstone topaz.
+It is such a confusing gemstone, that in history people never knew what the topaz really was.
 And still, this gemstone is not what you think it is.

 This gemstone has a confusing history

-This gemstone is known in the Western World for more than 2000 years.
+This gemstone has been known in the Western World for more than 2,000 years.
 The Egyptians in the age of the pharaohs thought that the golden hue of the topaz came from the sun god Ra.
 In ancient references, they were talking or writing about it as a greenish-colored gemstone, but most likely they meant peridot or chrysolite.
 The latter literally meant ‘the golden stone’.

 For thousands of years, all yellow gemstones were called topaz or regarded as a variation of this gemstone.
 An example of this is to be read in ancient texts, written by the Greek scholar Pliny.
 In the King James Bible, he mentioned this gem, but it seems that he refers to all the yellow gemstones.